Just Got Engaged? The Ten Things You Need to Do First

 8. Hire your dream wedding photographer

 I can now finally talk about myself!

-Hi I am Ari, I am a professional wedding photographer in Dereham, Norfolk but I have traveled the world capturing wedding moments for loved up couples.
+Hi I am Ari, I am a professional wedding photographer in Dereham, Norfolk but I have travelled the world capturing wedding moments for loved-up couples.

 I am a moments kinda girl and I love getting to know my couples before their wedding day.
 It is so much easier if we can call each other friends that way you relax more around me whilst I snap away capturing the good stuff.

-Photographers get booked up super quickly, because we can only do 1 wedding a day so it is best to get your enquires in as soon as possible.
-This will give you time to browse portfolios and schedule in a meeting to help find the best photographer for you.
+Photographers get booked up super quickly because we can only do 1 wedding a day so it is best to get your enquires in as soon as possible.
+This will give you time to browse portfolios and schedule a meeting to help find the best photographer for you.

 Having an engagement session can help.

 This is the only time you are going to be engaged with each other, why not capture it?
 Help you get used to being in front of the camera and it's also amazing practice for your big day, and I highly recommend considering a session for peace of mind, posing techniques and fun ahead of your wedding day.